-The Group's and the Company's 'trade, bills and other receivables', 'deposits', 'restricted bank balances', 'cash and cash equivalents' and 'trade, bills and other payables' are financial assets and liabilities not carried at fair value.
-As at 31 March 2021 and 2020, the carrying values of these financial assets and liabilities approximated their respective fair values.
+The Group's 'trade, bills and other receivables', 'deposits', 'restricted bank balances', 'cash and cash equivalents' and 'trade, bills and other payables' are financial assets and liabilities not carried at fair value.
+As at 31 March 2022 and 2021, the carrying values of these financial assets and liabilities approximated their respective fair values.